-1. The ability of a member of the quasi-judicial body to make an impartial decision is actually impaired; or a.
-The member has a personal bias or prejudice for or against a party to the proceeding including a party's lawyer;
+- 1. The ability of a member of the quasi-judicial body to make an impartial decision is actually impaired; or - 2.
+The circumstances are such that reasonable persons would conclude the ability of the member to make an impartial decision is impaired and includes, but is not limited to, instances in which: - a.
+The member has a personal bias or prejudice for or against a party to the proceeding including a party's lawyer; or b.
+The member or an immediate family member is a party, material witness to the proceeding or represents a party in the proceeding.